Azure/Azure-Sentinel/Solutions/Sample-Data-Ingest-Tool/ReadMe.md

         "clientSecret": "enter_your_client_secret_here",
         "domain": "enter_your_domain_here";

-5) Once changes are complete, save the file. <br>
+5) Once changes are complete, save the file.
 Now you can run the application.
 Please note that the "Main" function in the Program.cs class is the entry point for the application.
->> 1. If it's the first time the application is run, all custom data files of json format are posted to the Log Analytics custom logs.
+   1. If it's the first time the application is run, all custom data files of json format are posted to the Log Analytics custom logs.
 Once the application finishes running, check the Console to see the names of the file that have been successfully pushed.
->> 2. In the next runs after the first run, you are asked to enter your response to a prompt in the Console.
+   1. In the next runs after the first run, you are asked to enter your response to a prompt in the Console.
 Enter your reponse (Yes/No) to indicate whether or not you'd like to post the sample data again.
->> 3. If the response is Yes, the sample data is pushed again to the Log Analytics custom logs.
+   1. If the response is Yes, the sample data is pushed again to the Log Analytics custom logs.
->> 4. View the sample data in your Log Analytics Custom Logs or Azure Sentinel Custom Log.
+   1. View the sample data in your Log Analytics Custom Logs or Azure Sentinel Custom Log.

 ## Option 2: Post your own custom log data
 This option allows users to post their own custom log data to Azure Log Analytics Custom logs.

 ### Setup
->> 1. Follow step 1-4 from the [Setup](#Setup) section under Option 1 above.
+   1. Follow step 1-4 from the [Setup](#Setup) section under Option 1 above.
->> 2. In the Custom folder under Sample Data directory of the cloned repo, create a new file with your custom log data in a json format.
+   1. In the Custom folder under Sample Data directory of the cloned repo, create a new file with your custom log data in a json format with a "_CL" suffix.
+For example, "testdata_CL.json" is a valid custom log file name.
->> 3. Follow step 5 from the [Setup](#Setup) section under Option 1 above.
+   1. Follow step 5 from the [Setup](#Setup) section under Option 1 above.

 ### Contributing